nejohnston/covid-map/README.md

 * [Yarn](https://yarnpkg.com/en/)
 * [MapBox](www.mapbox.com)*

 *A MapBox API key is required to run this application.
-Search '{process.env.GATSBY_MAP_APP}' in the project.
-Switch this out for the API link provided to you by MapBox.

 ### Starting from Scratch